MugenMicko/voron/README.md

-#Voron Parts
+#Voron Mods

-These are parts I have designed for my V0.1 and Trident.
+These are mods that I have designed for my V0.1 and Trident.

 I hope you find some of them useful: